-Our Research and Ethical Advisory Committee
+Our Research Advisory Committee

-REAC approval is based on a submitted protocol’s ethical aspects, proposed timeframe, and research design.
+RAC approval is based on a submitted protocol’s ethical aspects, proposed timeframe, and research design.
 Other important considerations include whether the proposed research:

 - meets Hear and Say values, vision, and strategy;